 We've included this sample registration form above.
 The required fields are marked with a red asterisk, and you'll need to check the "I'm not a robot" box to be able to continue.
 If you're a professional builder, checking "yes" will identify you as such, and you'll be able to participate in our Preferred House Builder Program for, among other things, discounts on plan purchases.

 Step 3: Consider the Kind of Home You Might Like

 Before setting off to find your perfect house plan, it's best to have a list of what exactly it is that you're looking for.
 While you can always modify a floor plan, it's likely that the perfect one for you already exists.

 Here are a few things to keep in mind while searching The Plan Collection.

 Your lifestyle will impact nearly every aspect of the home you plan to build.
 For example, whether you are building this home as your family home or as your retirement oasis will impact the square footage needed.

-Additionally, if you have any accessibility needs, it might steer you towards a home with less stairs, or a more open floor plan.
+Additionally, if you have any accessibility needs, it might steer you towards a home with fewer stairs or a more open floor plan.

 What are Your Design Preferences?

-If a couple is planning to build a home together, it’s very important to be on the same page about this one.
-For while things like placement of the storage closest are easy to negotiate, the overall style of the home is not.
+If a couple is planning to build a home together, it's imperative to be on the same page about this one.
+While things like placement of the storage closest are easy to negotiate, the overall style of the home is not.

 What is Your Budget for a Purchasing a Plan?